kyoro1/image_analysis_with_automl_in_azure/README.md

 # a.
 Overview
 This repository provides sample codes, which enable you to learn how to use auto-ml image classification, or object detection under Azure ML(AML) environment.

-- Target users
+__Target users__
 - You want to **classify your photos** or **find objects from your photos** with your customized deep-learning models.
     - Please thihk about using [Custom Vision](https://www.customvision.ai/) for more simple development first.
 - You don't want to customize the algorithms for image analysis so much.
     - This repository aims at the second-best strategy for simplicity[^1], and [auto machine learning technology provided by Microsoft](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-auto-train-image-models?tabs=SDK-v2) is mainly used.
-    - You want to obtain the results from the deep-learning models **at batch**.
+- You want to obtain the inferred results with the deep-learning models **at batch**.
     - Please find some contents in [references](#reference), if you're interested in real-time inference.

 __Disclaimer__
 - This repository aims at minimum system development with [some references](#reference).
 Major contents are quoted from them, and please check them if you're interested in more.
 - This repository was actually confirmed with some sample images as of July in 2022.
-Please use it for developping your application as your guideline.
+Please regard it as your guideline in developping your application.

 # b.
 Prerequisites